 What I really loved about St. John’s was its small town feel with pretty much everything a Travelling Foodie wants: city life, nature and food!
-There are so many things to do and places to see in this wonderful city!
-Two of the biggest things I learnt about the city is that it is the oldest and most easterly city in North America.
+There are so many things to do and places to see in St. John’s!
+Two of the biggest things I learnt is that it is the oldest and most easterly city in North America.
 And for Foodies, it is home to Mary Brown’s Fried Chicken.

 It was my first time visiting St. John’s in May 2016.
-Heck, it was my first time visiting Newfoundland, period!
+Heck, it was my first time visiting Newfoundland and Labrador, period!
 I stayed for one week and found it was not enough – I wanted to stay longer!

 This historic site showcases beautiful panoramic views of the St. John and the Cabot Tower which sites on top of the hill.